ypid/dotfiles/docs/shortcuts.md

 * Don’t restrict control to files panel for actions which are shown in the function key buttons area so that DC shows the mapping there too.

+When looking for currently unassigned/free shortcuts, Double Commander has an awesome feature which can tell you the unassigend shortcuts.
+In ConfigHotKeys -> "Add hotkey" -> F1 symbol.
+Nice idea but seems not to work as of 0.8.4 beta?

 #### Assumed to be default

 Mappings which are default or which should be default.